TugboatQA/Gatsby/README.md

-# Tugboat Started Kit for Gatsby
+# Tugboat Starter Kit for Gatsby

 This is a [configuration file](https://github.com/TugboatQA/Gatsby/blob/master/.tugboat/config.yml) for spinning up a new [Gatsby site](https://www.gatsbyjs.org) in Tugboat.